langsci/259/README.md

 copies.
 We use a symbolic link now.
 If you use Windows or any other operating system that does not deal with symbolic links, please copy all files from styles to chapter/styles manually.

+If you run into problems with memoize, please uncomment the line \usepackage{./styles/memoize} in localpackages.tex

 Please compile check-hpsg.tex after commenting in your chapter and maybe chapters you cite.

 xelatex check-hpsg.tex; biber check-hpsg